Inexact projected preconditioned gradient methods with variable metrics: a Lyapunov convergence theory (extended version): Introduction

-Our contributions in this work are manifold.
-We first design a special ODE model to capture the dynamics of the IPPGD method in \eqref{PPGD0}, which is particularly suitable for inexact projections.
-Moreover, discretizing this flow not only recovers the original IPPGD method but also produces a faster novel method.
-Given the interplay of inexactness and variable preconditioning metrics, an effective Lyapunov function for convergence analysis must exhibit two essential characteristics: (i) independence from the variable metric to avoid complications during differentiation, and (ii) the ability to manage the trajectory's deviation from the constraint set.
-Using this framework, we rigorously establish the Strong Lyapunov Property (SLP) at both the continuous and discrete levels.
-Furthermore, our theoretical analysis and numerical experiments suggest that the accuracy of the IPPGD method can be controlled by not only the inexactness level but also the step size.
+Our contributions in this work are multifold. \RGI{We first modify an existing ODE model in the literature \cite{1973TANABE,1980Tanabe} such that the resulting flow can capture the dynamics of the IPPGD method in \eqref{PPGD0}, appropriately handling inexactness and variable metrics.
+Moreover, discretizing this flow not only recovers the original IPPGD method but also produces a faster novel method benefiting from a relaxation parameter.
+By systematically integrating this flow and the inexact projection with variable metrics, we rigorously establish a so-called strong Lyapunov property at both the continuous and discrete levels (see Theorems \ref{thm_str_cont_lya} and \ref{thm_lyapunov_disc}).
+The notion of a strong Lyapunov function has long been established in the dynamical-systems and control-theory literature \cite{1998ClarkeLedyaevStern,2004MazencNesic}, and related strong Lyapunov-type properties have subsequently been used to analyze optimization algorithms \cite{2022LuoChen,2021SanzZygalakis,2022ShiDuJordanSu,2016SuBoydCandes}. } Furthermore, our theoretical analysis and numerical experiments suggest that the accuracy of the IPPGD method can be controlled by not only the inexactness level but also the step size.
 Specifically, it converges to a solution that retains certain approximation accuracy, even while accommodating a significantly large inexactness level $\delta$.
 It could be particularly advantageous in numerical solutions of Partial Differential Equations (PDEs): a larger step size may promote faster convergence, allowing for a manageable error in the solution that can be tailored to match the mesh size.

-We leave the literature review of the related studies regarding the conventional PGD flow to the next section along with an introduction to the proposed inexact projection operator.
-In Section \ref{sec:inexact_est}, we prepare some useful estimates regarding the inexact projection operator show the existence and uniqueness of the equilibrium.
-In Sections \ref{sec:conv_contin} and \ref{sec:conv_disc} respectively, we show the exponential convergence in the continuous level and the linear convergence in the discrete level.
-In Section \ref{subsex_exam}, we present the application of IPPGD methods to PDEs and numerical results.
-We conclude this work in the last section.
+We defer the literature review of the related studies regarding the conventional PGD flow to the next section along with an introduction to the proposed inexact projection operator.
+In Section \ref{sec:inexact_est}, we prepare some useful estimates regarding the inexact projection \RG{operators and show} the existence and uniqueness of the equilibrium.
+In Sections \ref{sec:conv_contin} and \ref{sec:conv_disc} respectively, we prove exponential convergence at the continuous level and the linear convergence at the discrete level.
+In Section \ref{subsex_exam}, we present some application of IPPGD methods and numerical results.
+We conclude in the last section.